 - Use the dashboard auto refresh feature strategically.
 If a dashboard uses auto refresh, make sure it refreshes no faster than the ETL processes running behind the scenes.

-- Avoid over-using pivots within Tiles and Looks.
+- Use pivots strategically, and avoid over-using pivots within dashboard tiles and Looks.
 Queries with pivoted dimensions will consume more memory.
-The more dimensions pivoted, the more memory that's consumed when the dashboard is loaded.
-Ensure that pivots are used strategically.
+The more dimensions that are pivoted, the more memory is consumed when content (an Explore, a Look, or a dashboard) is loaded.

 - Limit the number of views included within a model when a large number of view files are present.
 Including all views in a single model can slow performance.
-When a large number of views are present within a project, consider only including the view files that are needed within each model.
-Consider using strategic naming conventions for view file names to enable easy inclusion of groups of views within a model.
-An example is outlined in our documentation.
+When a large number of views are present within a project, consider including only the view files needed within each model.
+Consider using strategic naming conventions for view file names, to enable easy inclusion of groups of views within a model.
+An example is outlined in the

-- Avoid returning a large number of data points by default within dashboard Looks and Tiles.
+- Avoid returning a large number of data points by default within dashboard tiles and Looks.
 Queries that return thousands of data points will consume more memory.
-Ensure that appropriate filters and required filters are applied to limit the data set as much as possible upon initial dashboard loading.
+Ensure that data is limited wherever possible by applying front-end filters to dashboards, Looks and Explores, and on the LookML level with

-For more help identifying the source of performance issues, check out this User Forum post.
+For more help identifying the source of performance issues, check out the Performance Overview Help Center article.